Grinnode-live/grinnode.live/donation.md

 **HTTP-Sending**: http://wallet.grinnode.live:3415

+*Wallet-Server is not high-available, so if unreachable please contact me. *

 Contact:
 If you need to contact me you can do so here on Github or via Keybase https://keybase.io/mcmmike